Listeria virus P100

 Listeria virus P100 is a virus of the family Herelleviridae, genus Pecentumvirus.

 Listeria virus P100 has been proposed as food additive to control Listeria monocytogenes, the bacteria responsible for Listeriosis.
 Listeriosis is an infection that is the result of consuming food that is contaminated by Listeria monocytogenes.

 As a member of the group I of the Baltimore classification, Listeria virus P100 is a dsDNA virus.
 P100 shares a nonenveloped morphology consisting of a head and a tail separated by a neck similar to other members of the Myoviridae family.
 Virions are independent particles that exist separate from cells.
 They are spread by attaching to a host cell and injecting a double stranded DNA; the host then transcribes and translates it to manufacture new particles.
 Host cell DNA polymerases is needed to replicate its genetic content, therefore, the process is highly dependent on the cell cycle.

 Characteristics

 Listeria virus P100 targets Listeria monocytogenes, the bacterial pathogen responsible for listeriosis.
 Listeria monocytogenes is the only human pathogen that causes Listeriosis.
 Unlike most phages infecting bacteria in the genus Listeria, Listeria virus P100 is a virulent phage.
 This means that it destroys the host cell through lysis which is when the membrane of a cell is broken down.
 This makes phage P100 absolutely lethal to Listeria after infection.
-The contractile tail of the Listeria virus P100 serves as the mechanism in which DNA is ejected from the (non-encased) protein capsid into the host's cytoplasm, where DNA replication occurs independently from the host.
-Additionally, the P100 type has a very large host range, which accounts for over 95% of all bacteria types within Listeria that appear in food (unlike most phages in its genus.)
+Additionally, P100 has a very large host range, which accounts for over 95% of all bacteria types within Listeria that appear in food.